Participate

 Make a 15 minute presentation.

-Sign up for an account to submit your abstracts.
-You do not have to be registered for the conference to submit your abstract.
-However, if you are not registered by September 27th, your abstract will be rejected.
+Note: You do not have to register for the conference to submit your abstract.
+However, if you are not registered by September 21st, your abstract will be rejected.

 Posters

-Posters provide an opportunity for an informal presentation featuring “give and take” with conference attendees.
-Presenting a poster is also a good way in which to discuss and receive feedback on a work in progress that has not been fully developed into a paper.
+Posters provide an opportunity for an informal presentation featuring “give and take” with conference attendees.
+Students from a variety of backgrounds can participate and present a poster.
+This is a good way in which to discuss and receive feedback on a work in progress that has not been fully developed into a paper.
 You do not have to have conducted research to present a poster.

 Poster Competition